Jah Ying Chung

 “If you want to be effective at changing people’s minds and behaviours, it’s very important to first understand how they think, and how they behave, and why.”

-After interning with the UN in Beijing, then graduating from university in 2010, Jah Ying Chung began campaigning for the environment.
+After interning with the UN in Beijing, then graduating from university in 2010, Jah Ying Chung began working on environmental issues.
 Her interest in international development fed into a concern about how climate change could impact people in underdeveloped nations in Asia.

 “I remember talking about Bangladesh, how if the sea level rises and there is flooding, [there is a] lack of infrastructure to ensure the wellbeing of everyone, especially those living near the coast,” she says.
 “These kinds of issues were very fascinating to me ever since high school.”

-Jah Ying Chung, a food researcher in China, stands at the entrance to a wet market.
+Jah Ying Chung, a food systems researcher and entrepreneur in China, stands at the entrance to a wet market.
 Jah Ying is the co-founder of The Good Growth Co., which researches Chinese consumers’ attitudes toward food and works in the plant-based/alternative protein and animal welfare spaces.
-Hong Kong, China, 2022. #unboundproject / We Animals Media
+Hong Kong, China, 2022. #unboundproject / We Animals

-Though at that time Chung had not yet made the connection between animal agriculture and climate change, the further she got into campaigning for the planet, the more she learned about how much her own meat consumption was contributing to the very problem she was battling.
-“That’s when I started to eliminate meat,” she recalls, and it’s when she started shifting the focus of her mission.
+Though at that time Chung had not yet made the connection between animal agriculture and climate change, the further she worked on environmental issues, the more she learned about how much her own meat consumption was contributing to the very problem she was battling.
+“That’s when I started to stop eating meat,” she recalls, and it’s when she started shifting the focus of her mission.

 Chung’s first project was a platform to help student groups in Asia fundraise and connect with corporate sponsors.
 “The mission originally was to empower students so they could do more on campus, and hopefully that leads to more meaningful things when they graduate.”
 But eventually, Chung wanted to do more.
 She sold the company after five years and began searching for her next venture.